-From North Island to South Island, around wave-bashed coastlines and beneath snow-capped volcanoes, this Culture Trip guide takes a look at some seriously awesome hikes in the land of the Kiwi.
-The best news is they can all be conquered after just a day on the New Zealand trails: no mountain huts or sleeping bags required.
+From the North Island to the South Island, around wave-bashed coastlines and beneath snow-capped volcanoes, there are some seriously awesome hikes in the land of the Kiwi.
+The best news is they can all be conquered in just a day on the New Zealand trails: no mountain huts or sleeping bags required.

 It’s no secret that New Zealand is a country that takes your breath away – sometimes even literally.
-Soaring mountains well over 3,000 metres (9,800ft) crown the great ranges as they crash through South Island.
+Soaring mountains well over 3,000 metres (9,800 feet) crown the great ranges as they crash through the South Island.
 Up north, there are bays of glinting sand and deep-blue seas, home to dolphins and whales and rugged islands.
-Between the two are swathes of emerald vineyards, bucolic farm country, rainforests, carved fjords, gushing waterfalls – the list goes on.
+Between the two are swathes of emerald vineyards, bucolic farm country, rainforests, carved fjords, gushing waterfalls… the list goes on.

 Mike Watt, operator of the North Island travel sites My Guide Rotorua and My Guide Wellington, says, “The Tongariro Alpine Crossing is New Zealand’s most famous and best one-day hike.”
-Cutting right through the oldest national park in the country for a whopping 19.4km (12mi), he explains that the “much photographed walk features incredible volcanic terrain, emerald and blue lakes, and Mt Ngauruhoe, which doubled up as ‘Mount Doom’ in the Lord of the Rings film trilogy.”
+Cutting right through the oldest national park in the country for a whopping 19.4-kilometre (12-mile), the “much-photographed walk features incredible volcanic terrain, emerald and blue lakes, and Mt Ngauruhoe, which doubled up as ‘Mount Doom’ in the Lord of the Rings film trilogy,” Watt says.
 It’s certainly not a cinch, however, with fast-changing weather conditions and some hard ground to conquer.
 Remember that there are limits on car spaces inside the national reserve, so it’s best to park outside and use a shuttle bus to get to and from the start and end points.

 Ben Lomond is the mountain that keeps watch over Queenstown.
-“Walking from the top of the Skyline Gondola,” describes Watt, who also runs My Guide Queenstown, “the Ben Lomond Trek twists and turns through grasslands before taking a steeper and rockier turn up to the summit.”
+“Walking from the top of the Skyline Gondola, the Ben Lomond Trek twists and turns through grasslands before taking a steeper and rockier turn up to the summit,” Watt says.
 It’s certainly not the easiest trek to take from the adventure-mad town.
-“The six-to eight-hour return walk is demanding, but the panoramic views of Queenstown, Lake Wakatipu and the Remarkables are well worth the effort,” he adds.
+“The six-to-eight-hour return walk is demanding, but the panoramic views of Queenstown, Lake Wakatipu and the Remarkables are well worth the effort,” he adds.
 Expect to pass through pine woods, open grasslands and high alpine terrain before meeting the curious kea parrots that frequent the top.

 Prepare to be challenged by the Mueller Ridge ascent.
 Park up at the DOC centre in Mount Cook Village and be sure to check that the trail is safe – strong winds can often shut the higher paths.
 From there, the track runs under soaring Mount Cook, before switching to steep staircases.
 They are wide and well-maintained, but can seem endless.
 Altitude clocks up fast, as the clusters of wild herbs are slowly replaced by edelweiss and lichen blooms.
 Midway, the Sealy Tarns offer a stunning rest spot by a series of mirror-like ponds.
 Then the trail changes to an alpine track marked only by coloured poles.
 Up there, Robbie says it’s “nice to be away from the crowds of the Hooker Valley walk and see some of the most epic views of Mount Cook and Mount Sefton.”